appacademy/prep-work/coding-test-1/introduction-to-programming-2.md

 The `if` has two parts: the **test** (`num < 10`) and the **body** (`puts("That's not a big number!")`).
 The test should be a Ruby expression that returns `true` or `false`.
 The body can be multiple lines long.
-The body is ended by the special keyword `end`.
+The special keyword `end` indicates the end of the body.

 If the test is true, Ruby will run the code in the body.
 If the test is false, Ruby will skip it.
 In this example, if the user types a